afontcu/afontcu.dev/content/blog/autonomy/index.md

 (These quotes might be fake.
 I didn't check).

-Without constraints, the exploration area is enormous.
+Without constraints, **possibilities are endless**.
 Everything is permitted.
 Even if you have the guidance of a clear vision, that's not enough.

 This is why starting an essay from a blank page is so damn hard.
 Too many damn options end up leading to paralysis by analysis.

-However, when the surface area is limited, it forces everyone to focus creatively on the important stuff.
+A limited surface area forces everyone to focus creatively on the important stuff.

 <p>
 <figure class="figure" style="max-width:360px">